 6. Make Time Just For You

-When the four-legged family members outnumber the ones standing on two, it can be hard to get some time just to yourself.
+When the four-legged family members outnumber those standing on two legs, it can be hard to get some time just to yourself.

-For the sake of your sanity, be sure to make time and have a space that is just for you.
-You can’t keep your pets happy and healthy if you are not happy and healthy, yourself–plain and simple.
+For the sake of your sanity, be sure to make time and have a space that’s just for you.
+You can’t keep your pets happy and healthy if you aren’t happy and healthy, yourself–plain and simple.